App version: 0.1.0

 Longer-Term Loans

 Refinancing may not be ideal for borrowers with longer-term loans.
-If you’ve bought an exotic car with a 144-month auto loan, refinancing might not make sense under those circumstances.
+If you’ve bought an exotic car with a 144-month auto loan, for example, refinancing might not make sense under those circumstances.
 Refinancing for a longer term may replace your existing loan with a more expensive loan product.Meanwhile, replacing a longer-term car loan with a short-term auto refi loan may substantially increase your debt-to-income ratio.
 If your car loan term is seven years or longer, making extra payments on your existing loan may be a better option for you than refinancing it.

 Going Upside-Down on Your Loan